statpascal/emul99/readme.md

 ## ROM files

 The original ROMs are copyrighted and cannot be distributed with the emulator.
-The directory "roms" contains a file "roms.txt" showing the file names, sizes and MD5 hashes as they are expected by the various configuration files.
+The directory *roms* contains a file *roms.txt* showing the file names, sizes and MD5 hashes as they are expected by the various configuration files.

 For a working setup, at least the console ROM and GROMs (combined into a single file and padded to 8 KB) are required.
-All config files in the bin directory include "common.cfg" which loads these ROMS.
+All config files in the bin directory include *common.cfg* which loads these ROMS.

     cpu_freq = 3000000
     console_rom = ../roms/994aROM.Bin